Is My Mother a Narcissist?

 3. Boundaries Were Not Respected

-• Reading your diary and using its contents against you.
+• Reading your diary

-• Criticising your body, clothes, or choices in front of others.
+• Criticising your body or choices

-• Entering your room without knocking.
+• Entering your room without knocking

 4. Her Mood Dictated the Climate of the Household